Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Lens mass models

 where $\hat{\modpar}$ are the maximum-likelihood parameter values.
 Therefore, up to an (irrelevant) additive constant, the BIC is

 where $\chiimsqmin$ is the minimum $\chiimsq$ value.
-For the \mrmartian\ model (see Sect.~\ref{sec:mass_model:mars}), the BIC is computed using the effective number of free parameters for $N_{\rm param}$ to account for the effect of regularization, as detailed in Sect.~\ref{sec:mass_model:mars}.
+For the \mrmartian\ model (see Sect.~\ref{sec:mass_model:mars}), the BIC was computed using the effective number of free parameters for $N_{\rm param}$ to account for the effect of regularization, as detailed in Sect.~\ref{sec:mass_model:mars}.

+When $N_{\rm dof}>0$, a good-fitting model has $N_{\rm dof} \sim \chiimsqmin$.
+However, mass models might not capture the full complexity of the cluster mass distribution and reproduce the observed image positions within the observational uncertainties, in which case $\chiimsqmin$ could be substantially larger than $N_{\rm dof}$.
+In these cases, the model-parameter uncertainties estimated by, for example, MCMC, would be underestimated given the artificially large changes in the likelihood due to the misfit to the observed data.
+One practical way to mitigate this and obtain realistic model parameter uncertainties is to boost the positional uncertainties of the multiple images such that $N_{\rm dof} \sim \chiimsqboost$, where $\chiimsqboost$ is the $\chi^2$ obtained with the boosted positional uncertainty.
+For each mass model, we specified the boost factor (1 when no boosting was required to fit to the observed image positions).
+This boosting applied only to mass-model parameter estimates and predictions.
+For comparing and weighting the different models, the original $\chiimsqmin$ was used.

+\paragraph*{Overview.} We provide an overview of the setups of the seven lens modeling approaches in Table \ref{tab:model_overview}.
+For the details of each model, we describe them in the following subsections.